Ted Bundy Biography

 Born In: Burlington

-Ted Bundy, also known as Theodore Robert Bundy, was an American serial killer and rapist, who was active across the Unites States of America during the mid and late 1970s.
-He confessed to carrying out 30 killings besides committing other crimes, such as kidnappings, rapes and necrophilia.
-Born to a single mother, was raised by his grandparents and was known to be an introvert and very timid by behavior as a child.
-However, family members also recall instances where his actions seemed weird and disturbing.
-During his growing years, Ted Bundy preferred to remain isolated as he failed to understand interpersonal relations and had stated that he had no knowledge regarding developing and nurturing friendship.
-Most of the victims considered him to be highly attractive, a trait he used to win their attention and trust.
+Ted Bundy, also known as Theodore Robert Bundy, was an American serial killer and rapist active across the United States during the mid and late 1970s.
+He confessed to carrying out 30 killings in addition to committing other crimes such as kidnappings, rapes, and necrophilia.
+Born to a single mother, he was raised by his grandparents and was known to be introverted and timid as a child.
+However, family members also recall instances of disturbing behavior.
+During his growing years, Bundy preferred to remain isolated, claiming he didn’t understand interpersonal relationships and had no knowledge of how to develop and nurture friendships.
+Many of his victims found him attractive, a trait he exploited to gain their trust.

 Quick Facts